Thank you for your interest in our Speaker Series!

 A former middle school social studies teacher, drug and alcohol counselor, and gender equity specialist with the Massachusetts Department of Education, Dr. Nan Stein has collaborated with teachers’ unions and sexual assault/domestic violence agencies throughout the U.S. She was appointed by the Governor of Massachusetts as a Commissioner on the Governor’s Commission on Sexual and Domestic Violence and has often served as an expert witness in Title IX/sex discrimination-sexual harassment lawsuits in K-12 schools heard in federal and state courts.

 Dr. Stein has published widely.
 She was co-principal investigator and lead author of the Seventeen magazine (September 1992) survey on sexual harassment in schools, Secrets in Public: Sexual Harassment in Our Schools.
 Stein co-authored several teaching guides, among them Flirting or Hurting?
-A Teacher’s Guide on Student-to-Student Sexual Harassment in Schools for Grades 6 through 12 (1994); Bullyproof (1996) that explores teasing and bullying in elementary grades as the antecedents of sexual harassment;.
-Her book, Classrooms and Courtrooms: Facing Sexual Harassment in K-12 Schools, was published in 1999 by Teachers College Press of Columbia University.
-Stein’s writings have appeared on multiple op-ed pages, in several books, and in education and law journals including The Harvard Educational Review; Journal of School Violence; Journal of Emotional Abuse; the Duke University Journal of Gender Law & Policy and The Journal of Social Issues.
+A Teacher’s Guide on Student-to-Student Sexual Harassment in Schools for Grades 6 through 12 (1994) and Bullyproof (1996) that explores teasing and bullying in elementary grades as the antecedents of sexual harassment.
+Her book, Classrooms and Courtrooms: Facing Sexual Harassment in K-12 Schools, was published in 1999 by the Teachers College Press of Columbia University.
+Stein’s writings have appeared on multiple op-ed pages, in several books, and in multiple education and law journals including The Harvard Educational Review; Journal of School Violence; Journal of Emotional Abuse; the Duke University Journal of Gender Law & Policy, and The Journal of Social Issues.

-Stein’s television appearances include The Today Show; NBC Nightly News; Oprah; CNN; and Good Morning America, and segments on Christian Science Monitor Radio and All Things Considered on National Public Radio.
+Stein has previously appeared on The Today Show, NBC Nightly News, Oprah, CNN, Good Morning America, segments of Christian Science Monitor Radio, and All Things Considered on National Public Radio.

 Dr. Stein holds a doctorate in education from Harvard University.
-She directs several national research projects on sexual harassment, gender violence, and teen dating violence in K-12 schools.
-She writes and lectures extensively on these issues.
+She directs several national research projects on sexual harassment, gender violence, and teen dating violence in K-12 schools, and writes and lectures extensively on these concerns.
 In 2007, she received the Outstanding Contribution to Education award from the Harvard University Graduate School of Education where she received her doctorate of education in 1981.